conan-io/docs/devtools/running_packages.rst

 Running and deploying packages
 ================================
-Executables and applications including shared libraries can be also distributed, deployed and run with conan.
+Executables and applications including shared libraries can also be distributed, deployed and run with Conan.
 This might have some advantages compared to deploying with other systems:

 - A unified development and distribution tool, for all systems and platforms
 - Manage any number of different deployment configurations in the same way you manage them for development
-- Use a conan server remote to store all your applications and runtimes for all Operating Systems, platforms and targets
+- Use a Conan server remote to store all your applications and runtimes for all Operating Systems, platforms and targets

 There are different approaches: